Skip to content

 Keep knowledge separate from instructions

-Knowledge packs should not tell the agent to ignore the user or override system policy.
-They should provide facts, context, source trails, style constraints, and domain boundaries.
+Knowledge packs MUST NOT tell the agent to ignore the user or override system policy.

 Procedural instructions belong in Agent Skills or client runtime policy.